Explanation of the Logical Reasoning Section of LSAT

 - The passages comprise of strong and weak arguments.
 You will have to be able to identify them.
 The stronger arguments will indicate the correct answer.

-Thus, based on the features of this section of LSAT you should create your strategies to help you answer them.
+Thus, based on the features of this section, you should create your strategies to help you answer them.
 Some tips and strategies to help you solve this part of LSAT are discussed in the following section.

 How to Solve the Logical Reasoning Section

-LSAT arguments test your skills to be able to analyze arguments and select the argument that is stronger irrespective of the fact whether it is correct or not.
+The questions of this section test your skills to be able to analyze arguments and select the argument that is stronger, irrespective of whether it is correct or not.
 This section is a true test of your skills as a lawyer.
 Thus, to help you do well in this section some tips and strategies are as follows:

 - You should be able to read the passages fast.
 Time management is very important for this section.
 Like all other sections you will get 35 minutes to solve it.
 So you will have to read, as well as, draw the correct arguments from the passage in a limited time period.